Friends of Duncan Library's Giving Dashboard

 • On the Supporters Center: Added a redirect for people who went to the Supporters Center to run a report.

 I also learned the importance of adapting the design to meet users’ mental models.
 I designed the wireframes based on existing dashboards, all of which had separate sections for running reports.
 What I didn’t realize was that users might navigate to the section of what they need to run a report on instead of the dedicated report section.
+More testing is needed to determine if the changes made to the designs will result in shorter task completion rates.

 Headshot of a woman